Digre01/Timer-Pomodoro-Method/README.md

 HOW TO USE:
-use the shortcut named "Pomodoro Timer" for use to the app, put the directory where do you want the .exe file is inside "dist"
+use the shortcut named "Pomodoro Timer" for use to the app, put the directory where do you want

+the main.exe file is inside "dist"

 INFO: